Traveling in Uzbekistan is one of my best holiday memories yet.

 - Uzbekistan uses two pin European plugs.
 You will need a plug adaptor for your electronics.

-What Women Need To Know Before Traveling Uzbekistan
+What Women Need To Know Before Traveling in Uzbekistan

 Traveling through Uzbekistan is safe and not unlike traveling elsewhere, but there are still a few things women should know before taking a trip.